Best Airdrops Crypto Cards 2026

 | KAST Premium ($1,000/yr) | $1,000 | $20/mo (2% USD cashback) | 1,000 KAST Points/mo | $240 - $1,000 fee = -$760 | Speculative, no published TGE |

-Result: -$89/year net guaranteed once KAST Premium's $1,000 annual fee is accounted for.
-Tria Signature is the only profitable slot ($701 net). xPlace Standard runs at a small loss for the confirmed-TGE position.
+Result: -$329/year net guaranteed once KAST Premium's $1,000 annual fee is accounted for.
+Tria Signature is the profitable anchor ($401 net after the 0.5% fee), and xPlace Standard adds a small $30 on top while holding the confirmed-TGE position.
 KAST Premium is sharply fee-negative at this spending level: $1,000 in fees against $240 in USD cashback, with the only justification being a future $KAST airdrop that has no published TGE date or conversion ratio.
 At $3,000/month total spend, Mei would do better by dropping KAST Premium and replacing the $1,000 slot with a free card like KAST Standard or Bitget - keeping airdrop exposure on xPlace alone and routing the rest of her spend through Tria.
 The current setup only makes sense if she has high conviction on a future KAST airdrop materially exceeding $760 in value.

 Scenario 3: Daniel, Crypto Fund Associate in Zurich